top of page

 Presented below are the broad health guidelines that almost everyone that walks through my office door can use.

 a.
 When healing the gut or other aspects of health, eat primarily cooked vegetables, soups and stews.
 When you go shopping really take the time to look at the produce, think about the season and choose what makes you feel alive.
+Drink fresh home made meat broth.
+Powdered collagen is good to have on hand to put into warm drinks, but nothing beats the collagen from real broth.

 3. If I’ve said you are blood deficient, in addition to the above, also add beets and dark leafy cooked greens and consider adding more red meat, liver and a strong source of gelatin, like bone or meat broth, or a high quality pasture raised beef liver supplement.